aniketmmaind/loader_button/README.md

 ## 📌 Usage

-Below are real examples for each `LoaderButton` variant — with code snippets and outputs.
+Below are practical examples for each `LoaderButton` variant — with code snippets and outputs.

 ---